 Work with Me

 I work one on one with clients to address 90 day goals, whether it’s about breaking up with diet culture, working on boundaries, sticking to a writing goal, or anything else!
-Let’s chat – email me to see if coaching is right for you!
+Let’s chat – Get on my calendar!